 Check out these 11 tips for growing vegetables on a deck or patio.

 To get the low down on the right kind of soil to use and exact how-tos, check out this great tutorial with video, How to Grow a Plentiful Container Vegetable Garden, from our friends and Better Homes and Gardens.
-Love it!
+You’re going to love this!

 Once you get going, here are a collection of random gardening tips to further your success and enjoyment for all size gardens from acreage to windowsills.